Inventory Lab Review: Best Inventory Management Software for Amazon Sellers

 6. Inventory Lab can be synced with the BQool repricer service.

 We started using the BQool automatic repricer service in September of 2018.
 One of the reasons we started using it is because we can, at the click of a button, import all of our buy costs from Inventory Lab directly into BQool’s Repricing Central.
 This is such a big time saver!
-Before you could sync your numbers, a Bqool user would have to manually enter their original buy cost.
-Now, Bqool just imports the buy cost — a huge help when it comes to setting up your minimum and maximum prices within Repricing Central.
+Before you could sync your numbers, a Bqool user would have to enter their original buy cost manually.
+Now, Bqool imports the buy cost — a huge help when it comes to setting up your minimum and maximum prices within Repricing Central.

 7. Inventory Lab can be accessed by a 3rd party prep service.